lamini-ai/lamini-ai.github.io/docs/API/completions.md

 ## Parameters

-- `id: string`: An id which will allow you to iterate on finetuned models
+- `id: string`: An id which will allow you to iterate on trained models
-- `model_name: string`: The name of your base or finetuned model.
+- `model_name: string`: The name of your base or trained model.
 This can be any openai or huggingface model name.
 - `input_type: dict`: Type Schema of the input.
 Input type must be a dictionary with format
   ```
   {